Wyższa Szkoła Biznesu – National-Louis University

 Wyższa Szkoła Biznesu – National-Louis University (WSB-NLU) — non-public university, one of the first non-public higher education schools in Poland.
 The university offers bachelor's, engineer's and master's degree in the following fields: computer science, management, psychology, law and postgraduate studies including MBA program.WSB-NLU was the first university in Poland to offer an American diploma of Bachelor of Arts in addition to the Polish diploma and the first to offer its students a virtual dean's office and an electronic student record book.
 Currently, the university operates on the basis of the Cloud Academy™ management system, awarded during the 11th edition of the Highest Quality QI 2017 competition as the largest pro-quality program in Poland.The competition is organized under the patronage of the Department of Quality Management at the Cracow University of Economics, the Polish Committee for Standardization and the Polish Agency for Enterprise Development.
 The university has a good rating awarded by the Polish Accreditation Committee.

+The strategic partner is the American National Louis University, based in Chicago.
+The university was established in 1991, and in May 1992, a key agreement was signed with National Louis University in Chicago, which resulted in the official name change to WSB-NLU.
+Thanks to this cooperation, the university was able to offer curricula based on American business and quality standards from the very beginning.
+For many years, students had the opportunity to obtain two degrees: a Polish one (Bachelor's/Master's) and an American one (Bachelor of Arts) issued specifically by the Chicago-based National Louis University.